 - You are literally the opposite of everything listed above.

 - You take book conversations too seriously, so much so that you’re prone to say disheartening or blatantly offensive things to anyone who shares an opinion different than your own.

 - You’re a bully, in which case, Where’s my pitchfork?

 This is a judgment-free zone: We have a zero tolerance for bullies and those who cannot differentiate opinions from general a-hole behavior.
 Even though we are very serious about all those things, it’s important to note that we do value variety and debate, but given today’s climate, this is the last place where being a douche will be tolerated.
 Play nice, have fun and enjoy the community.

-Reader/Writer by day, Andy Cohen’s wet dream by midnight (or maybe the other way around, idk), Paris Close is an entertainment writer, editor, and editor-in-chief of Paperback Paris.
-He lives in Michigan, don’t ask why.
+Thinker by day and Andy Cohen’s heartbreaker by night, Paris Close is a writer, editor, and editor-in-chief of Paperback Paris.

-In 2014, Paris crawled out of the chasm that is college, bartering quips for Bachelor of Arts degree in English literature with an emphasis in writing and journalism from Aquinas College (AQ).
+Paris climbed out of the chasm of higher education in 2014, bartering quips for a Bachelor of Arts degree in English literature with an emphasis in writing and journalism from Aquinas College in Grand Rapids, Michigan.
 From 2010 to 2014, he worked as a staff writer, culture editor, and editor-in-chief of Aquinas College’s bi-weekly gazette, The Saint.
-In 2014, he became a finalist for the American Academy of Poetry Prize for his poem “Survival,” which was published in the Spring 2014 edition of AQ’s The Sampler.